 Metrics are measurements for assessing progress.
 A metric compares two or more units of measurement.
-In MIFI, metrics measure various market programs and activities and they are consistent with USDA reporting requirements.
+In MIFI, metrics measure various market programs and activities and they are consistent with USDA and foundation grant reporting requirements.
 For example:

 - average number of visitors per market day (estimated)

 - total annual market sales

 - total dollar amount of SNAP, WIC FMNP, WIC CVV, and Senior FMNP sales